SamCaruso/English-Pronunciation-Trainer/README.md

 # English Pronunciation Trainer

+The web implementation lives in Web/ and is under active development.
+Current focus is improving retry/restart behavior, followed by database integration and a TypeScript migration.

+CURRENT FULLY-FUNCTIONAL IMPLEMENTATION:
 A console-based Python app that helps users learn and memorise the most common spelling-pronunciation patterns of Standard British English phonemes (=sounds).
 Practice includes randomised spelling exercises, homophones, and audio playback through the Free Dictionary API.